Giuseppe-Della-Corte/WikiSearchEngine/README.md

 2. 'python query.py <query text>'

 ### Information ###
-The data set has been reduced to make the upload easier.
+The English Wikipedia sub-set has been reduced to make the upload easier.

+### Authors ###
+WikiSearchEngine was developed as a group project for the Information Retrieval course, Uppsala University.

+Authors: Giuseppe Della Corte, Ugo Loobuyck
+Course: Information Retrieval
+Master of Language Technology, Uppsala University